Glitzy Golden Globes launch Hollywood awards season

-LOS ANGELES: Hollywood’s elite hits the red carpet on Sunday for the Golden Globes, launching a fiercely-contested awards season that looks set to reward escapist fantasy and gritty drama in equal measure.
+LOS ANGELES: Hollywood’s elite hits the red carpet on Sunday (Monday in Manila) for the Golden Globes, launching a fiercely-contested awards season that looks set to reward escapist fantasy and gritty drama in equal measure.

 The Globes has a reputation for delighting in its eccentric picks so its record in predicting Oscars glory has been patchy over the years, but it is a huge draw for the stars and remains for many a solid bellwether for Academy Awards success.

 “The Globes is known as one of the most fun parties of the year.
 There are only about 1,200 seats, and they’re hard to get.
-So that ‘insider’ status is tantalizing,” Tim Gray, awards editor for trade magazine Variety, told Agence France-Presse.
+So that ‘insider’ status is tantalizing,” Tim Gray, awards editor for trade magazine Variety, told AFP.

 “And Hollywood knows that the Globes reach a big audience, so it’s important to get their films out there, to increase public awareness.”